enriquecatala/mssql-server-samplesdb/Demo2-CreateImageWithData.md

 ## Output of docker build

-Thisi is the expected output of the docker build
+This is the expected output of the docker build

 ```powershell
 Sending build context to Docker daemon  13.14MB